-Dr. Müller has co-founded the Center with Dr. Fishman and is the Center Co-Director.
+Dr. Müller has co-founded the Center with Dr. Fishman.
 A cognitive neuroscientist, Dr. Müller has specialized in functional brain imaging of neurodevelopmental disorders, and autism in particular, for 20 years.
 He is Director of the SDSU Brain Development Imaging Laboratories, a research cluster investigating brain markers of autism spectrum disorders using a wide array of brain imaging techniques, such as functional and functional connectivity MRI, anatomical MRI, diffusion tensor imaging and MR spectroscopy.
 Dr. Müller has received continuous R01 funding from NIH since 2001.
 Current autism projects include studies of brain network abnormalities using multimodal MRI, across the lifespan.

 Please contact Dr. Müller for information on training opportunities.

 A member of the Center Executive Committee, Dr. Hall is an internationally recognized leader in educational psychology.
 As Chair of the Department of Special Education, Dr. Hall’s current focus is on training special educators to work with learners with disabilities.
 Her current research focus is on identifying strategies to improve the educator-learner interaction to increase effective implementation of evidence-based practices.
 Her Autism Spectrum Disorders: From Theory to Practice text, now in its 3rd edition, has helped educators implement the best evidence-based practices for teaching students with autism spectrum disorders, from preschool through school-age and transition stages.
 Dr. Hall has established the SDSU Masters degree in Special Education Program with Specialization in Autism, which has been continuously supported by federal grants from the Office of Special Education Programs.

 You can contact Dr. Hall directly about training opportunities in her department.